West Midlands Cycle Routes

-Highlights include the Birmingham canal (right) which has cycle sections and also the lovely Sandwell Valley Country Park with its lovely woodlands and meadows.
+Highlights include the Birmingham canal which has cycle sections and also the lovely Sandwell Valley Country Park with its lovely woodlands and meadows.

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the West Midlands Cycle Map>>

-There are several National Cycle Network signed routes in the county many of which have been mapped and can be viewed and downloaded below.
+There are several National Cycle Networksigned routes in the county many of which have been mapped and can be viewed and downloaded below.

 For more information on cycle routes in West Midlands including tips, advice and free cycle maps please click here

-|Birmingham to Burton-Upon-Trent||43 miles (70 km)||On this ride you will follow NCN routes 5 and 54 through the West Midlands in to Staffordshire.
+|Birmingham to Burton-Upon-Trent||43 miles (70 km)||On this ride you will follow National Cycle routes 5 and 54 through the West Midlands in to Staffordshire.
 You start near Birmingham New Street Station and head west along the Birmingham Canal.
 You then turn north towards West Bromwich passing through Sandwell Valley Country Park with its lovely woodlands and meadows.
 The route continues onto Walsall where a dismantled railway line takes you onto Pelsall, crossing the Wyrley and Essington Canal.
 You continue north on and off road passing through Chasewater Country Park with its attractive lake.
 View Full Details>>|

-|Birmingham to Lichfield||28 miles (45 km)||This route follows NCN routes 5 and 54 through the West Midlands in to Staffordshire.
+|Birmingham to Lichfield||28 miles (45 km)||This route follows National Cycle routes 5 and 54 through the West Midlands in to Staffordshire.
 You start near Birmingham New Street Station and head west along the Birmingham Canal.
 You then turn north towards West Bromwich passing through Sandwell Valley Country Park with its lovely woodlands and meadows.
 View Full Details>>|

-|Birmingham to Walsall||14 miles (22 km)||This route follows NCN route 81 from Birmingham to Walsall.
+|Birmingham to Walsall||14 miles (22 km)||This route follows National Cycle Route 81 from Birmingham to Walsall.
 The route starts by the railway station in Birmingham and heads west along the Birmingham Canal to Smethwick.
 You then turn north towards West Bromwich where a lovely off road section through Sandwell Valley Country Park follows.
 The ride continues to Walsall on road before finishing at the train station.
 View Full Details>>|

-|Birmingham to Wolverhampton||16 miles (25 km)||This route follows NCN routes 5 and 81 through the West Midlands in to Staffordshire.
-You start near Birmingham New Street Station and head west along the Birmingham Canal along NCN route 5.
-You then join NCN route 81 at Smethwick, following the canal on to Coseley and Wolverhampton, finishing at the train station.|
+|Birmingham to Wolverhampton||16 miles (25 km)||This route follows National Cycle routes 5 and 81 through the West Midlands in to Staffordshire.
+You start near Birmingham New Street Station and head west along the Birmingham Canal and National Cycle Route 5.|

-|Chasewater Country Park||4 miles (6 km)||Enjoy a lovely waterside walk or cycle around Chasewater in Burntwood.
+|Chasewater Country Park||4 miles (6 km)||Enjoy a lovely waterside walk or cycle around Chasewater in Burntwood, near Lichfield.
 The park is nearly 900 acres in size with over 200 acres of water.
 A cycling and walking path runs right around the perimeter of the large lake.
-There is also a miniature railway, bird hides and a visitor centre.|
+There is also a steam railway, bird hides and a visitor centre.|

-For those wishing to continue their exercise the Beacon Way walking route and National Cycle Network Route 5 link to the park.
+For those wishing to continue their exercise the Beacon Way links to the park.
 View Full Details>>

 |Coventry Canal||38 miles (61 km)||Enjoy waterside cycling and walking along the 38 mile long Coventry Canal towpath.
 Walkers can follow the whole of the route while cyclists can enjoy lovely sections through Coventry and from Marston Junction to Nuneaton.|